 SAP Business One runs on two database options.
 SAP HANA is the cloud database path, sold through SAP's cloud offering.
 Microsoft SQL Server is the on-premise path, where the company or their hosting provider manages the database infrastructure.

 HANA on the cloud adds a cost layer on top of the B1 license.
 This line item is frequently absent from an initial quote because the VAR presents the B1 license cost separately from database and hosting.
-HANA cloud pricing varies based on data volume, user count, and contract tier, typically running $5,000–$15,000 per year for a mid-market configuration based on SAP partner pricing observations.
-The precise number belongs in a scoped proposal, not in a generic estimate.
+HANA cloud pricing varies based on data volume, user count, and contract tier.
+SAP does not publish a rate for it and we have found no third-party source we would stand behind, so the $5,000–$15,000 per year used in the model later in this article is del.ai's own planning assumption and nothing more.
+The real number belongs in a scoped proposal.

 SQL Server on-premise keeps the database cost lower on a per-year basis.
 The tradeoff is that the company carries the infrastructure overhead: server hardware or IaaS hosting, database administration, backup infrastructure, and security patching.
 For companies without an internal IT team to manage this, the indirect cost is real even if it does not appear as a direct ERP line item.